 Petition to Netflix, Nickelodeon, Anchor Bay Entertainment, Viacom, Shout!
-Factory, Larry Schwarz And His Band, Inc.
+Factory, Larry Schwarz And His Band, Inc., Larry Schwarz

 Release Kappa Mikey digitally or on DVD/Blu-ray

-Kappa Mikey is a beloved cartoon that follows young American actor Mikey Simon when he wins a contest to become the new star of popular of the hit Japanese series LilyMu & finds out what life is like as a superstar in Japan with his fellow cast members.
-It ran on Nicktoons Network (and Nickelodeon) from 2006 until 2008 and lasted for 52 episodes including one two-part TV movie special.The series was available for quite some time on iTunes, but as of 2013, has been taken down, leaving fans of the series with no legal way to watch the series & plunging the series into television oblivion.I'd like to gather fans of the series with this petition to show Nickelodeon & the fellow rights & international distribution rights holders (Larry Schwarz And His Band, Inc., Anchor Bay Home Entertainment & Starz Entertainment) to release the complete series again in some way, no matter if it's to stream on a service like Hulu, or to purchase either digitally through a service like Google Play or through a DVD set similar to the ones released by Shout!
+Kappa Mikey is a beloved cartoon that follows young American actor Mikey Simon when he wins a contest to become the new star of the struggling hit anime series, LilyMu, and finds out what life is like as a superstar in Japan with his fellow cast members, but also that things are a little different in Japan.
+It ran on Nicktoons Network (and Nickelodeon) from 2006 until 2008 and lasted for 52 episodes including one two-part TV movie special.The series was available for quite some time on iTunes, but as of 2013, has been taken down, leaving fans of the series with no legal way to watch the series & plunging the series into television oblivion.I'd like to gather fans of the series with this petition to show Nickelodeon & the fellow rights & international distribution rights holders (Larry Schwarz, Larry Schwarz And His Band, Inc., Anchor Bay Home Entertainment & Starz Entertainment) to release the complete series again in some way, no matter if it's to stream on a service like Hulu, or to purchase either digitally through a service like Google Play or through a DVD set similar to the ones released by Shout!
 Factory for other beloved Nicktoons.